On Generalizations of the Newton-Raphson-Simpson Method: NRS( ) and trees with negative vertex degree

 yields

-By construction $U(l)$ is a non-generalized \L{}ukasiewicz word and thus is the preorder sequence for some classical plane tree which we call $U(T)$.
-Now from $U(T)$ we construct the tree $T$: we give $T$ the same structure as $U(T)$, but for each set of $|l_i|+1$ vertices of degree 0 in $U(T)$ that came from an $l_i<0$ in $l$, we say that the rightmost vertex $v$ of these vertices in the preorder has degree $l_i$; that the $|l_i|$ vertices of degree 0 immediately to the left of $v$ in the preorder are ``canceled" by $v$; and that these canceled vertices do not contribute to the number of vertices of degree 0 in $T$.
-We say that a canceled vertex does not have any degree but we do consider it a subtree of its parent vertex.
-We say that the classical plane tree $U(T)$ is the} underlying tree of $T$. \emph{We say that $T$ has the preorder sequence $l$.
-See Figure \ref{tree example}}.
+By construction $U(l)$ is an ordinary \L{}ukasiewicz word and thus is the preorder sequence for some classical plane tree which we call $U(T)$.
+Now from $U(T)$ we construct the tree $T$ by assigning certain vertices of degree 0 in $U(T)$ to have negative degree, and by also by marking certain other vertices of degree 0 in $U(T)$ as ``canceled" vertices.}

+\emph{For each $l_i<0$ in $l$, consider the set of $|l_i|+1$ vertices of degree 0 in $U(T)$ that came from this $l_i$ and take that the rightmost vertex $v$ of these vertices in the preorder.
+We assign $v$ the vertex degree $l_i$ and mark the other $|l_i|$ vertices as ``canceled" by $v$.
+In $T$, these canceled vertices do not have vertex degree 0 nor do they contribute to the number $d_0(T)$ of vertices of degree 0 in $T$.
+In fact, we say that a canceled vertex does not have any vertex degree, but we do consider it a child and subtree of its parent vertex.
+We say that the classical plane tree $U(T)$ is the} underlying tree of $T$. \emph{We say that $T$ has the preorder sequence $l$.}

+\emph{See Figure \ref{tree example}.
+Thus $T$ has 9 vertices (the filled-in circles) and 5 canceled vertices (the empty circles).
+Note the graphical depiction of a tree $T$ with negative vertex degree as given in Figure \ref{tree example} determines its generalized \L{}ukasiewicz word in the following way.
+Traverse $T$ as usual in the preorder, recording in a sequence $l$ the non-negative number of children each vertex has, forgetting for now if a vertex is canceled or non-canceled.
+Then for each consecutive string of $n$ canceled vertices, take the first non-canceled vertex $v$ that succeeds this string in the preorder and in $l$ change the degree of $v$ from 0 to $-n$.
+Remove from $l$ the 0's that correspond to canceled vertices.
+The resulting sequence is the generalized \L{}ukasiewicz word for $T$. }

 \end{construction}

 For $m\geq 1$, we identify the set of all plane trees whose vertex degrees are at least $-m+1$ with $\mathrm{Luk}_m$.